Jammersplit/Randy.js/README.md

 function randomSequence(numberOfValues, startValue = 0.0, endValue = 1.0, maxSpread = 1.0) { }
 ```

 Returns an array of length `numberOfValues`, filled with an ordered sequence of values between `startValue` and `endValue`.
-Think getting a number of points on a graph.
+Think getting points on a line.

 `startValue` and `endValue` can be any number, also negative numbers, and `startValue` doesn't have to be larger than `endValue`.
 Default range is `0` to `1`.